samsandhuss/bank-of-sandhu/BUILD_LOG.md

 - **M1 Stations 3–6** — queued.
 - **M5 Chunks 2–6** — queued.
 - **GitHub-UI-as-editor habit** — remember to reset to the root breadcrumb before creating each new file; caused repeated nesting errors in S13.
+- **Showcase repo** — extract `vector-db-demo` (+ the agent once built) into a standalone `ai-learning-toolkit` repo alongside `bank-of-sandhu`, each folder self-contained with its own README.
+Run §8 scrub on it too before it goes public.

 ---